Timing is everything. Just ask Janny Zulu.

 “I am very happy that I made the decision to go back for cervical cancer screening and, when found positive, I received treatment in time,” said Zulu, who first learned about Project Concern International’s mobile outreach services five years ago.

 After her first screening in 2015 yielded negative results, Zulu followed the advice of the health care provider and returned for routine screening every couple of years.
 “None of my family had cervical cancer before, [but] I was aware of a very close friend who had passed away.
 I did not want to go through the same,” said Zulu, who lives in a rural area of Lusaka, Zambia, far from the nearest medical center.

-While distance often hinders people like her from accessing health care services, PCI has partnered with the Zambian Defense Forces (ZDF) to bring trained providers to geographically isolated health clinics.
-With support from the U.S. government’s President’s Emergency Plan for AIDS Relief (PEPFAR) and the U.S. Department of Defense HIV Prevention Program (DHAPP), these services now include integrated mobile cervical cancer screening and HIV testing.
+While distance often hinders people like her from accessing health care services, PCI has partnered with the Zambian Defense Force (ZDF) to bring trained providers to mobile and static health sites.
+With support from the U.S. government’s President’s Emergency Plan for AIDS Relief (PEPFAR) and the U.S. Department of Defense HIV Prevention Program (DHAPP), these services now include integrated HIV/cervical cancer testing and screening.